interkosmos/fortran-tcdb/README.md

 # f08tcdb: Fortran 2008 Interface to Tokyo Cabinet
 An ISO C binding interface to the
 [Tokyo Cabinet](https://fallabs.com/tokyocabinet/) key-value database for Fortran 2008.
-At the moment, only string-based hash databases are supported.
+At the moment, only hash databases are supported.

 ![Tokyo Cabinet](logo.png)